-Should I Fix Up My Home or Try to Sell As Is?
+Should You Fix Up Your Home or Try to Sell It As Is?

-In my experience, many sellers put way too much money into fixing up their homes for sale.
-They make repairs a buyer may never notice or will not pay extra for.
-Talk to your agent before making any repairs and please make sure your agent is experienced and qualified enough to provide cohesive answers on which you can rely.
+Many sellers put way too much money into fixing up their homes before listing them for sale.
+They repair flaws that a buyer might never notice or just won't pay extra for.
+Talk to your agent before making any repairs to weigh the pros and cons with your particular home and your personal situation.

-The home appeared inhabitable.
-It had holes in the walls all the way to the exterior and urine-soaked wood floors; most of the electrical didn't work and the bathroom tub had fallen through the joists.
+Let's say that the property in question needs a lot of work.
+It has holes in the walls all the way to the exterior and urine-soaked wood floors.
+Much of the electrical system doesn't work and the bathroom tub has fallen through the joists.
+All the faucets leak.

-Do Home Buyers Want Fixers or Fixed Up Homes?
+Do Homebuyers Want Fixer-Uppers or Fixed Up Homes?

-I've yet to meet a novice first-time home buyer who says, "Give me a home I can tear down to the studs."
-Most fixer buyers are willing to do simple repairs such as paint the walls, put in new carpeting or replace light fixtures.
-They typically don't want to rebuild a foundation or move walls.
+Most "fixer" buyers are willing to do simple repairs such as paint the walls, put in new carpeting, or replace light fixtures.
+They don't want to rebuild a foundation or move walls.

-Fixer-upper buyers will discount the price of the home to allow for the repairs and, for the inconvenience, a bit more.
-Say, a home is worth $100,000 fixed up, but it needs a new roof.
-A new roof might cost $10,000.
+Fixer-upper buyers will discount the price of the home to allow for the repairs then discount it a bit more for the inconvenience.
+Say a home is worth $100,000 fixed up but it needs a new roof.
+A new roof might be expected to cost $10,000.
 A buyer most likely will not offer $90,000 for this home.
-Otherwise, they could buy an identical home with a new roof for $100,000 and not have the hassle.
+She could buy an identical home with a new roof for $100,000 and not have the hassle.

-A buyer for this type of home might offer $75,000, or even less.
-In this scenario, a seller would be smarter to pay for a new roof and sell the home for $100,000.
+A buyer for this type of home might offer $75,000 or even less.
+The seller would be smarter to pay for a new roof and sell the home for $100,000 in this scenario.

 Before Fixing Up Your Home

-This doesn't mean you need to buy designer appliances and tear out the cabinets.
-But a minor kitchen remodel might be a good investment.
-Sometimes, simply painting oak cabinets a darker color and installing updated hardware can give your kitchen an all-new look.
+This doesn't mean that you have to buy designer appliances and tear out the cabinets but a minor kitchen remodel might be a good investment.
+Sometimes simply painting oak cabinets a darker color and installing updated hardware can give your kitchen an all-new look.

-If your real estate market is extremely hot -- a seller's market -- you can get away with fewer fix-ups before selling; however, a home that needs repairs will still deliver a lower price.
-In slow markets -- a buyer's market -- buyers might not even look at a home that needs work, unless it's an REO.
-Ask your agent for advice.
+If your real estate market is extremely hot—it's a seller's market—you can usually get away with fewer fix-ups before selling.
+But a home that needs repairs will still deliver a lower price in any market.
+Buyers might not even bother to look at a home that needs work in slow markets like a buyer's market unless it's an REO.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.